leozqi/python-email-client/README.md

 **Load dates should be saved after each get.**

+### Displaying Emails [Not yet implemented]

+Emails should be under "groups" (referred to tags in the code) that mimic folders.
+Two default folders should be "Read", "Unread", and "All".
+Clicking any group should bring up all the emails in that group.
+New groups should be created by a wizard/prompt/button that creates groups based on keywords, email date sent, to/from address, or a combination of these factors.

 ## Style Guide

 * Variables and function names should all have lowercase names with words separated by _ underscores.